ibm-cloud-docs/account/catalog-add-private.md

     ibmcloud catalog offering create --catalog "Name of catalog" --zipurl https://software.url.com.tgz
     ```
     {: codeblock}

+    If you want to import software from a private repository, you can use a personal access token by adding [--token TOKEN] to your command.
+    {: important}

-1. Add the **Developer tools** category.
+1. Add a category.
+By default, the **Developer tools** category is added to your product.
 For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#add-category-offering) for adding a category.
     ```bash
-    ibmcloud catalog offering add-category --catalog "Name of catalog" --offering "software-offering" --category "Developer tools"
+    ibmcloud catalog offering add-category --catalog "Name of catalog" --offering "software-offering" --category "category"
     ```
     {: codeblock}